petl-developers/petl/docs/intro.rst

 There is also an explicit :func:`cache` function, which can be used to cache in memory up to a configurable number of rows from a table.

-.. versionchanged:: 0.16

-Use of the cachetag() method is now deprecated.